9 Ways to Experience Rio Like a Local (and Like a Tourist Too)

 3) Take the cable car to the top of Sugarloaf to watch the sunset.
 We accidentally ended up at the top of the mountain as the sun was going down, but this moment was undoubtably one of the highlights of my entire time in Brazil.
 Watching the light and colours change over the entire city was truly magnificent.
 We also bumped into Baddywinkle which was pretty epic!

 5) Take a tour through Rio's largest favela.
-Having had a positive experience on the Kibera slums tour in Nairobi, I was open to giving a favela tour a go.
+Having had a positive experience on the Kibera slum tour in Nairobi, I was open to giving a favela tour a go too.
 We booked with Rio Favela Tour and spent the day in Rochina, the largest favela in Rio, learning about the community as well as the convergence of factors that led to its growth.
-The guide was really knowledgable and friends with all of the locals.
-Shortly before our visit, there had been some trouble among the gangs so there was a significant police and military presence throughout Rochina.
-Though I highly recommend a trip to the favelas for a fuller picture of life as a Carioca, do visit with a reputable company and follow the advice of your guide when you're there.
+Our guide was really knowledgable and friends with all of the locals.
+Shortly before our visit, there had been some trouble among the local gangs so there was a significant police and military presence throughout Rochina as we wandered about.
+So although I recommend a trip to the favelas for a fuller picture of life as a Carioca, do visit with a reputable company and follow the advice of your guide when you're there.

 6) Hang out with Jesus (or Cristo Redentor).
 This is a must.
 He's located in the beautiful Tijuca forest and you take a funky little tram to the top.
 The views on the way up are equally as lovely as those at the top.
 But be warned: the crowds are relentless.
 It's challenging to get your perfect photo op, but you'll still enjoy the views as well as getting up close and personal with Big J.